 What sets Harvest Returns apart from many of the other platforms is their partnerships with farmers.
 Instead of establishing a transactional relationship, Harvest Returns works with farmers to ensure that they are able to get what they need from the platform.

 Deals on the platform can be structured as debt or equity depending on what the farmer's goals are.
 Debt-based deals will generally have less risk and lower returns, whereas equity-based deals will tend to be more volatile with higher upside potential.

 Fortunately, Harvest Returns allows a number of non-accredited investors to invest in many of the deals on their site.
 Due to the legal structure of many of the deals, as many as 35 non-accredited investors can participate.

-With minimum investments as low as $5,000, this platform is quite accessible to smaller investors.
+With minimum investments as low as $10,000, this platform is more accessible to smaller investors.